 At this level, Members receive educational materials via mail about how to improve lifestyle factors that increase the risk of disease onset or exacerbation.
 Topics covered include smoking cessation, weight loss, nutrition, exercise, hypertension, hyperlipidemia, and cancer screenings, among others.
-Members are given the option, if they choose so, to engage in telephone-based health coaching with Health Management staff, which includes nurses, social workers, dieticians, and health educators.
+Members are given the option, if they choose so, to engage in telephone-based health coaching with Health Management staff, which includes nurses, social workers, dieticians, and health educators, and community health workers.